monchopena/bdunk/_posts/2013-08-09-fos-user-bundle.markdown

-Date: 09 Aug 2013
-Categories: php
+---
+layout: post
+title:  "Installing FOS User Bundle in Symfony 2"
+date:   2013-08-09 00:00:00 +0200
+categories: arduino
-Summary: I explain step by step how install this bundle on Symfony 2 Read more: Show me more
+summary: I explain step by step how install this bundle on Symfony 2

-# Installing FOS User Bundle in Symfony 2
+---

 Recently I'm starting a project with Symfony.
 There is a very interesting bundle for managing users called [FOS User Bundle][fos user bunle].